Kitware/iMSTK/Documentation/userguide/administration.rst

-In addition to the binary installer, there should also be a development package that contains header and configuration files needed to build C++ applications using SimMedTK.
+In addition to the binary installer, there should also be a development package that contains header and configuration files needed to build C++ applications using iMSTK.
 Install this the same way you installed the binary above.

-You can also download the source code from the git repostory and follow the instructions for building and installing SimMedTK in the toplevel :file:`ReadMe.mkd` file.
+You can also download the source code from the git repostory and follow the instructions for building and installing iMSTK in the toplevel :file:`ReadMe.mkd` file.

 .. todo:: Expand on details of installation and configuration.

-Configuration of SimMedTK
+Configuration of iMSTK
 =========================

-Some components of SimMedTK will not be available unless they are properly configured.
+Some components of iMSTK will not be available unless they are properly configured.
 One example is access to haptic or virtual reality display devices.